williampsena/qtile-ebenezer/README.md

 # Qtile Ebenezer 🪨

-This repository provides a collection of widgets and behaviors spanning Desktop to Qtile Tiling Window Manager.
+This project offers a range of widgets and behaviors, from Desktop to Qtile Tiling Window Manager.

 # The name